TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ### cancelReport.go
 [cancelReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/cancelReport.go) manages the cancellation requests.
 It still utilizes some database functions, but less than `customReport.go`.
 It primes the report message with the note that this report has a pending cancellation request and initializes another reaction menu, as well as a guide for that.
 Should this command break, don't panic.
 You can still dismiss the report and choose "no action".
-This is just a functionality to prevent users getting warnings for false reports too easily.
+This is just a feature to prevent users getting warnings for false reports too easily.

 ## Small Disclaimer And Information
 These commands are there to use "as-is" (after you did the configuration as described above), therefore they are not meant to be altered.
 You can still alter them (you should know what you are doing, though).
 In that case, however, I am not responsible for *any* bug or malfunction.
 I can still help you, if needed.
 For that, open an issue here or ping me in the [YAGPDB Support Server](https://discord.gg/5uVyq2E).
-Please allow me up to 1 day to answer, as I have school, like most other people, too.
-Oh, and timezones are also a thing.
+Sending me a direct message is a safe call, though.
+I'll try to respond within a day, but as I have school, I may be unable to do so.
+Sending me a direct message however is a safe call.